typst-community/rowmantic/README.md

 # `rowmantic`
 **A Typst package for row-wise table editing**

-The idea is a row-oriented way to input tables, with just a little less syntactical overhead than the usual `table` function in Typst.
+Rowmantic introduces the `rowtable` function as a row-oriented "frontend" to the usual `table` function in typst.

 The `rowtable` function takes a markup block `[...]` per row, and the markup is split internally on a delimiter which is `&` by default.
 In all other aspects it works like the usual `table` function, with `stroke`, `fill`, `hline` and so on.